ShmoopySoft/Blue-Prism-Syslog-Message-Example/README.md

 3. Select the 'ShmoopySoftBluePrismSyslogMessageExample.bprelease' Release Package
 4. Follow the Blue Prism import wizard to install the package

+Make sure that both the Confluent.Kafka library and required dependencies are installed in the default Blue Prism installation folder, usually: C:\Program Files\Blue Prism Limited\Blue Prism Automate

 ### Running

 1. In Process Studio, open the process named 'Syslog Process'